-Toss the solid matter into your compost heap or use as a top dressing on plants.
+Toss the solid matter into your compost heap or use it as a top dressing on plants.

 Use this organic liquid plant food mixture at the beginning of the growing season and once or twice more during the season.

-Do not to feed your succulents within a month of the beginning of the plants’ dormant season.
+Do not feed your succulents within a month of the beginning of the plant’s dormant season.

 This will vary from one type of succulent to another.

-Some are more active and bloom during the spring and summer, while others are more active and bloom in the wintertime.
+Some are more active and bloom during the spring and summer, while others are more active and bloom in winter.